sunyanici/AflowRestAPI/README.md

 # AflowRestAPI
-This repository shows the usage of Aflow Rest API<sup>[1]</sup> with examples.
+This repository shows the usage of Aflow Rest API<sup>[1]</sup> with python examples.
 If you are a tyro with REST API, here is everything you need to know.

 The very first thing we should know is Aflow Rest API is a kind of rest API (Representational State Transfer Application Programing Interface), which accesses data through a string of characters that identify a specific resources called **URIs** (Uniform Resource Identifiers). **URL** (Uniform resource locator) is a kind of URI<sup>[2]</sup>, which allows us to simply access data by inputting a specific website on a web browser.